MBilalQureshi/Cosmos-beauty-pp4/README.md

 5. Click on create app button.
 6. Click settings and select Config Vars.
 7. Click Reveal Config Vars and enter Key as "PORT" and Value as "8000" and press add button.
-8. Input CREDS and the content of your Google Sheet API creds file as another config var and click add.
+8. Add CLOUDINARY_URL as another config var and click add.
-9. Scoll down on same page and add build packs, select "python" and click save.
+9. Next add postgres DATABASE_URL and click add.
-10. Add another build pack "NodeJs" and click save.
-11. Make sure python build pack is on top of NodeJs.
+10. After that add Django project SECRET_KEY.
+12. Same way Set DISABLE_COLLECTSTATIC to 1 and click add.
-12. Go to top of page and select deploy option.
+13. Go to top of page and select deploy option.
-13. Select Github as deployment method.
+14. Select Github as deployment method.
-14. Confirm to connect with github and auotherize Heroku from Github.
+15. Confirm to connect with github and auotherize Heroku from Github.
-15. In search bar type repository name and click the connect button.
+16. In search bar type repository name and click the connect button.
-16. Scroll to the bottom of the deploy page and either click Enable Automatic Deploys for automatic deploys or Deploy Branch to deploy manually.
+17. Scroll to the bottom of the deploy page and either click Enable Automatic Deploys for automatic deploys or Deploy Branch to deploy manually.
 Manually deployed branches will need re-deploying each time the repo is updated.
 17. Click View to view the deployed site.

-### Attach the Postgres database:

-### Prepare the environment and settings.py file:

-### Create files / directories

-### Update Heroku Config Vars

-### Deploy

 ### Forking the GitHub Repository
 With Forking one can make a copy of a repository and to view or make changes in it without affecting the original repository.
 Following are the steps to do this.